azizaturrohma/Manajemen-Sampah-Banyuwangi/README.md

-# Manajemen-Sampah-Banyuwangi
-This is my final project using Java programming language, to complete assignment from the Data Structure course in the second semester at Banyuwangi State Polytechnic.
+This is my final project using Java programming language, to complete assignment from the Data Structure course in the second (2nd) semester at Banyuwangi State Polytechnic
-By : Azizatur Rohma